dzlab/dzlab.github.io/_posts/2018-12-20-fasai-course1-takeaways.md

 ![do_deep_learning]({{ "/assets/20181220-do-deep-learning.jpg" | absolute_url }}){: .center-image }

 What's very unique about this course is the focus on the practical side of the learning experince.
 Right from the very few moments of the course, you will see Deep Learning code, at first you won't understand what's it doing, you will not get it unless you're a Deep Learning expert.
-But you will be impressed how insanely is it simple to write Deep Learning code to solve problems seconds before the course you would have no idea how they can be solve.
+But you will be impressed how insanely is it simple to write Deep Learning code to solve problems seconds before the course you would have no idea how they can be solved.
 You will learn how to take that same code and re-apply it to solve similar problems or even different with the use of the underlying ideas.

 > **Protip**: take as mush notes as you can while watching the video lessons, especially when Jeremy says 'here is the trick' or the other activation word 'homework'.